rust-lang/book/src/ch03-05-control-flow.md

 $ cargo run
    Compiling branches v0.1.0 (file:///projects/branches)
      Running `target/debug/branches`
-condition was 5
+number is divisible by 3
 ```

 When this program executes, it will check each `if` expression in turn and
 execute the first body for which the condition holds true.
+Note that even
+though 6 is divisible by 2 ], we did not see the output `number is divisible by
+2`, nor did we see the `number is not divisible by 4, 3, or 2` text from the
+`else` block.
+That's because Rust will only execute the block for the first
+true condition, and once it finds one, it won't even check the rest.

 Using too many `else if` expressions can clutter your code, so if you find
 yourself with more than one, you may want to look at refactoring your code.
 In